kazimahathir73/Daraz-Data-Web-Scraper/README.md

    - The resulting CSV file will be saved in the same directory where the script is executed.

 ## Example Output
-After running the bot with the search keyword `smart tv`, you might get an output CSV file named `smart_tv_product_details.csv`.
+After running the bot with the search keyword `smart tv`, you might get an output CSV file named `smart_tv_pages_1_daraz_data.csv`.
 The CSV will include columns like:
 - `Product Name`
 - `Brand Name`
 - `Price`